WICG/turtledove/FLEDGE.md

 clickCounts: { pastHour: 0, pastDay: 0, pastWeek: 1, past30Days: 1, past90Days: 1 }
 ```

-These fields will only be present if the interest group has registered views or clicks.
+These fields will only be present if the browser has registered views or clicks from the interest group's `viewAndClickCountsProviders`.
 The browser may place limits on view and click counts to conserve device resources (e.g. using coarser time resolution for older data).

 #### 3.7.3 Lifespan and Limits of View and Click Data